Diwali 2023 The Festival of Light

 We were gifted Festivals Around the World by MMS Publishing.
 It’s published by Booklife Publishing and written by Grace Jones and designed by Drue Rintoul.

 Booklife Publishing do fantastic books, especially their non-fiction.
 They are always well researched, beautifully presented and I love the fact that they are levelled books so can be tailored well for early readers.
-They have a few free Diwali resources on their site that can be found here.
+They have a few free Diwali resources on their site that can be found here (a food poster and Rangoli patterns).

 Festivals Around the World is a great introduction to festivals from different cultures and religions.
 The images are incredibly bright and colourful, which makes this book really inviting for children.